Pathoschild/smapi-mod-dump/source/~theLion/WalkOfLife/README.md

 - [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) and [Quality Artisan Products for Artisan Valley](https://www.moddrop.com/stardew-valley/mods/726947-quality-artisan-products-for-artisan-valley) (won't break anything, but makes Artisan profession redundant; all features are already included).
 - [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554) (mushroom box quality is already included; other features may cause bad interactions with foraging professions).

-## Recommended Mods

-- Recommended use with [Advanced Casks](https://www.nexusmods.com/stardewvalley/mods/8413) (if you miss Oenologist profession perk).
-- Recommended use with [Artisan Valley](https://www.nexusmods.com/stardewvalley/mods/1926) (add variety to Artisan products and Producer).
-- Recommended use with [Slime Produce](https://www.nexusmods.com/stardewvalley/mods/7634) (make Slime ranching more interesting and profitable).

 ## Installation

 - You can install this mod on an existing save; all perks will be retroactively applied upon loading a saved game.